ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 Primary Uses
 ------------

-As we will discuss in a few moments, the usages of Author's Note are nearly limitless.
-For the sake of elaboration however, we can categorize the basic functions of most Author's Notes into four categories, ordered from most common to least common: Prose, Details, Moods, and Premonitions.
+The usages of Author's Note are nearly limitless.
+For the sake of elaboration however, we can categorize the basic functions of most Author's Notes into four categories, ordered from most common to least
+common: Prose, Details, Moods, and Premonitions.

 Before we continue, it is important to note that these definitions merely apply to singular sentences in the Author's Note.
 Author's Note